kevmill29/instagram-clone/README.md

 To use this code, you will need to do the following:

 Clone the repository using git clone <repository-url>.
-Install the dependencies using npm install.
-Run the app using npm start.
 Code Overview
 The code is divided into two main parts: